-It’s important to make this clear right away to avoid mistakes and wasting time, consolidating a correct workflow, during the shooting phase and in post-production.
-There are different formats available and the choice of using one or the other will depend on the final use of the image.
+It is important to clarify this topic from the beginning to avoid errors and loss of time, consolidating a correct workflow, in the shooting phase and in post-production.
+There are different formats and the choice of one or another will depend on the intended use of the image.

-To help you, in this article, I will explain which formats are most important for the development of an image in photography, evaluating advantages, disadvantages and when to use them.
+To help you, in this article, I will explain which are the most important formats for the development of an image in the field of photography, evaluating the advantages, disadvantages and when to use them.

-The raw format is also called “digital negative”.
+This is the raw format, also called “digital negative”.

-Depending on the type of camera we are using we can find it under the extensions: .CR2 (Canon), .NEF (Nikon), .ARW (Sony), .RAF (Fujifilm).etc.
+Depending on the brand we use we can find it under the extensions: .CR2 (Canon), .NEF (Nikon), .ARW (Sony), .RAF (Fujifilm).etc.

-– It doesn’t overwrite, you could convert an image to other formats from the RAW, but this original file will always be available for future digital edits.
+– It cannot be overwritten.
+You can convert an image to other formats from the RAW, but this original file will always be available for future digital developments.

-– Being an uncompressed format it takes up more space.
-This means you need more space to store it on your camera’s memory card and computer;
+– As it is an uncompressed format, it takes up more space.
+This means you will need more space to store it, both on the camera’s memory card and on the computer;

-– Without a proper memory card, it may increase the storage time during shooting;
+– Without a suitable memory card, storage time may increase during shooting;

-– It is necessary to use a photo-retouching software to open and modify it.
+– It is necessary to use a special photo retouching program to open and modify it.
 RawTherapee and Darktable are valid free options.
-Among the paid options we find Adobe Lightroom, Photoshop’s Camera Raw plugin and Capture One.
+Payment options include Adobe Lightroom, the Photoshop plugin Camera Raw and Capture One.

 When to use it?

 – Almost always!
-It’s the mother format, it contains all the information of the image.
+This is the mother format, it contains all the information of the image.
 The basis for higher quality results.

-– It’s not ideal if you do not yet use photo-retouching programs such as Photoshop.
-It needs post-processing, otherwise, you won’t be able to use it, for both printing and the web.
+– It is not ideal if you do not yet use photo-editing programs such as Photoshop.
+Without developing it you cannot use it, neither for print nor for the web.

-If you have just started to photograph and do not edit your images with software, don’t worry, it is normal!
-If you have the possibility (large memory cards, like 16 or 32 GB) I suggest you choose the option of saving RAW + JPEG.
-So you can easily open your photos in JPEG and save your RAWs for a later time.
+If you have just started photographing and you don’t reveal the image with a program, don’t worry, it’s normal!
+If you have the possibility (large memory cards, such as 16 or 32 GB) I suggest you choose the option to save RAW + JPEG.
+This way you can easily open your JPEG photos and save your RAWs for later.

-It’s a fairly common format.
-It is not possible to choose it on the camera, to obtain it you will have to convert with a photo-retouching software a RAW to TIFF.
+It’s a pretty common format.
+It is not possible to choose it in the camera, to get it you have to convert with a photo-retouching program a RAW to TIFF.

-– It takes up a lot of space, it is not recommended to convert all images to TIFF.
+– It requires a lot of space, it is not recommended to convert all the images to TIFF.